xrbarcelona/xrbarcelona/src/pages/en/blog/2019-11-12-not-with-my-money-fossil-free-eib.md

 featuredpost: false
 featuredimage: /img/blog/2019-11-12-fossil-free-eib-no-con-mi-dinero.jpg
 description: >
-  El BEI es el financiador público más grande del mundo.
-Hasta ahora ha alimentado con nuestros impuestos infraestructuras de combustibles fósiles.
-Hoy nos concentramos a las 17h delante de la Comisión Europea pidiendo de cesar totalmente la financiación de proyectos de todo tipo de combustibles fósiles.
+  The EIB is the largest public financier in the world.
+So far, it has supported with our tax money fossil fuel infrastructures.
+Today we'll gather at 5pm in front of the European Commission demanding to stop the financing of all types of fossil fuels  projects including natural gas.
 tags:
   - xrbarcelona
 ---

 ![Banner: Fossil free EIB - Not with my money](/img/blog/2019-11-12-fossil-free-eib-no-con-mi-dinero.jpg)

 Today, November 12, 2019, we'll gather at 5pm in front of the European Commission (Paseo de Gracia, 90).
-Extinction Rebellion Barcelona and [350BCN](https://world.350.org/350bcn/) demand European political leaders to invest on life, completely ceasing the financing of projects of all types of fossil fuels -including natural gas- by the European Investment Bank (EIB).
+Extinction Rebellion Barcelona and [350BCN](https://world.350.org/350bcn/) demand European political leaders to invest on life, completely ceasing the financing of all types of fossil fuels projects -including natural gas- by the European Investment Bank (EIB).
 This is an initial minimum step that must be taken to deal with the climate and ecological crises and establish a climate justice framework.

 On November 14, the Minister of Economy and Business, Nadia Calviño, and the ministers of the other countries meet together and could make a decision.